babobski/vscode-bootstrap-5-snippets/README.md

-# Bootstrap 5 snippets for visual studio code
+# Bootstrap 5 snippets for visual studio code (with Boilerplate)

 ## Supported snippets